 - Remote interviews

-Where are our facilities?
+Where are the University's full Video Conference facilities?

 August 2015 update: St Andrews no longer has a dedicated videoconferencing studio in the St Mary's building.
 There are however a number of teaching rooms equipped for videoconferencing registered on the Janet Videoconferencing Service (JVCS) booking system in the following departments: